 Woolgoolga – 2-3 days

-This stop isn’t about Woolgoolga town at all, although I’m sure it is lovely in its own way.
-This is your chance to visit Arrawarra Beach also known as Spot X, the location of Australia’s famous Mojo Surf Camp.
+This stop isn’t about Woolgoolga town at all, although we are sure it is lovely in its own way.
+This is your chance to visit Arrawarra Beach on your Brisbane to Sydney road trip.
+Also, known as Spot X the location of Australia’s famous Mojo Surf Camp.

-You’ll spend your mornings working on your surfing skills, afternoons lazing around in a hammock, and evening sharing a meal/drinks and travel stories over a campfire with new travel buddies.
-The days will fly by, so budget accordingly.
+You’ll spend your mornings working on your surfing skills, afternoons lazing around in a hammock, and evenings sharing a meal/drinks and travel stories over a campfire with new travel buddies.
+The days will fly by on your Brisbane to Sydney drive, so budget accordingly.

 Yamba – 1 day